emacs-berlin/emacs-berlin.org/index.md

 ### Location

-Room open from 18:30 CET, if there are talks they'll start at 19:00 CET.
-The video link will be posted on the day of the meetup to the mailing list.
+Room open from 18:30 CEST, if there are talks they'll start at 19:00 CEST.
+The video link will be posted on to the mailing list.
 Check the archives ([2020][mla2020], [2021][mla2021]) if you are not subscribed.

 ### About Emacs Berlin